+Before leaving for Tortuguero, we decided to walk a nature trail at our lodge known as a Quetzal Trail.
 Quetzals are brightly coloured, rare birds and at many of the lodges in the area, including at Poas Volcano Lodge, there are lovely nature walks in the grounds of the hotel to try and spot some!
-We walked the Quetzal trail, a 5km walk which turned out to be somewhat hazardous and a genuine adventure involving an unlikely mix of broken bridges, lack of signposts, steep drops, rough terrain, dairy farmland and primitive forest.
+We walked the Quetzal trail, a 5km walk which took us through an array of mix of broken bridges, lack of signposts, steep drops, rough terrain, dairy farmland and primitive forest.
 The ground and forest were sodden with moss and orchids were growing freely.
 We didn’t see any quetzals!

-The village of Tortuguero is colourful and is famous for being where turtles come to nest.
+We also visited the village of Tortuguero, which is very colourful and is famous for being where turtles come to nest.
 We did not see any turtles as it was not the nesting or hatching season but it was interesting to walk along the Caribbean beach where the turtles lay their eggs.
 The sea at Tortuguero is prone to dangerous undercurrents and tourists are strongly recommended not to swim in the waters which are very dangerous.
-The sand was an unattractive black, coloured by volcanic rock.
+The sand was black, coloured by volcanic rock.

 Tortuguero is also a remote but is a popular destination for outdoor sports.
 There is a small airport, internal flights being a sensible and easy way to fly from one part of the country to another, and we recommend flying from this airport if you are then heading on to another area of Costa Rica.